Chapter 24 Clash

 “Thank you, sweetie.

 With her long hair pulled back in a pig-tail Precious thought Lauren looked youthful.
-But then considering how much the Mzungu’s spent on fashion and on keeping themselves looking young, it was hard to tell.
+Considering how much the Mzungu’s spent on fashion and on keeping themselves looking young, it was often hard to tell, as in this case.

 There was an edge of envy in her mind as these thoughts flitted past.